-Chronic workplace burnout can lead to high employee attrition rates.
+Chronic workplace burnout can lead to high employee attrition rates in call centers.
 What should customer support managers do to address this?

-	As a call center manager, you need to be extra observant so you can detect subtle changes in your staff’s behavior.
-This way, you can manage your team’s performance better, minimize employee attrition, and continue looking for effective ways to boost people’s morale.
+Brands need to be extra observant to detect subtle changes in their team’s behavior.
+This way, they can manage their performance better, minimize employee attrition, and continue looking for effective ways to boost people’s morale.

-	Here are six signs that your customer service agents are burning out and some team management tips for handling them.
+Here are five signs that your customer service agents are burning out, along with some team management tips for handling them.

-	In the customer support sector, the cause may have something to do with too much routine work.
+In the call center sector, the cause may have something to do with too much routine work.
 As a solution, therefore, try to give your employees a variety of tasks.
 You may also offer leadership trainings for top-performing agents so you can evaluate them later for a management position.

 Absenteeism can negatively impact your company’s productivity, especially when most of your employees’ absences are unscheduled—sick days, family emergencies, and others.
 Even your workforce scheduling may be affected, so you may end up not being able to accommodate all incoming transactions.

 If your agents’ frequent absences are suspicious, talk to them directly to uncover the root cause of the problem.
 Implementing employee engagement strategies, such as team building activities, can also encourage your call center staff to come to work regularly.

 We already know that stress can take a toll on us.
 For one thing, burned-out employees are more likely to experience impaired cognition.
 They may have difficulty finishing tasks or coming up with high-quality outputs.